 The Bancorp, Inc. (TBBK) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 1, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against The Bancorp, Inc. ("TBBK" or the "Company") (NASDAQ: TBBK ).
+LOS ANGELES, April 8, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to The Bancorp, Inc. ("TBBK" or the "Company") (NASDAQ: TBBK ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR TBBK INVESTMENTS, CLICK HERE BEFORE MAY 16, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN THE BANCORP, INC. (TBBK), CLICK HERE BEFORE MAY 16, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?